maisamer/Multimedia/README.md

 # Multimedia
-This repository for multimedia project
+This repository for vector quantization technique implementation in java programming language